OthankQ/100-days-of-code/r1-log.md

 ### R1D9
 Completed the Tribute Page project and passed the test for the Survey Form page project.
 Had to do a lot of research on CSS grid to line up elements in the middle.
 Will play around with the CSS to make it look better.
 Time really flew by

+### R1D10
+Touched up CSS for the survey page project.
+Might go back to it once in a while to do some more practice with css.
+Completed the structure for the product landing page.